ctsaitsao/DC_2019/README.md

 A 12V battery was used to power the motors and a Pololu S10V4F5 5V step-up/step-down voltage regulator was used to bring down the voltage to 5V for the rest of the electronics.

 ### Python GUI & Coordinate Transformations
 To command the robot and detect its position and sensor values, a Python GUI was implemented.
 As mentioned before, robot drivers were not allowed to see the arena during the competition so this GUI was a command center of sorts.
+The GUI was programmed using the PyGame Zero mode of the Mu editor.

 <img src="media/gui.PNG" width="500">